karenleguizamo/Customer-Churn-Prediction-Model/README.md

 We know that whenever we have a scenario where we have a binary outcome and lots of independent variables, we can build a proper robust model which will predict which of the factors influence the outcome.

 Therefore, the problem presented is a classification problem: i.e. to predict the response variable (i.e. ‘Exited’ in our case)

+Introduction to the dataset:
+The dataset is downloaded from Kaggle and contains information about 10,000 customers analyzed by a bank over a certain period along with 14 attributes.
+The last attribute ‘Exited’ is a binary response variable which tells us whether the customer exited the bank after a certain period of time (1 if the customer exits.
+0 otherwise).